hdsdi3g/prodlib/README.md

+# ProdLib

-# ProdLib: all libs and parent projects for production
+Some utilities libs and tools, and parent (pom) projects for small java projects.

+All these projects are consistent with each other.
+Some use Spring Boot when necessary.

-Please use Maven and Java 17 for build and test.
+Please use Maven and Java 17 for build, test and run.

-All is tested on Windows 10 and Linux.
+All is tested on Windows 10, Linux and GitHub Actions (Ubuntu).
 Should be ok on macOS.

+Relases are sent to [Maven central](https://mvnrepository.com/artifact/tv.hd3g).

 [![Java CI with Maven](https://github.com/hdsdi3g/prodlib/actions/workflows/maven-package.yml/badge.svg)](https://github.com/hdsdi3g/prodlib/actions/workflows/maven-package.yml)